 ☑ Using social media and finding new and creative ways to support service users remotely

 We are continuing to accept new referrals.
-We are able to carry out assessments, develop support plans and train and support families, carers and support staff remotely.
+We are able to carry out assessments, develop support plans and train and support families, direct care support staff, and other services.
+We are able to complete our work face-to-face, online, or a combination of methods

 If you would like to discuss a new referral please call us on 01923 693741 or